Shao-Kui/3DScenePlatform/README.md

 ```

 ## Priors
 Priors are organized in 'root/latentspace/pos-orient-3/'.
 In this directory, each .json file with a single object name contains pairwise priors for this object as a dominate object.
 For example, a .json file named '1435.json' contain priors for the dominate object named 1435, where several attributes exist such as '2497' and '2356' which are secondary objects related to the dominate objects.
 Thus, using two names of a dominate object and a secondary obejct index to a list of priors.
 Our priors are discrete as discussed in our paper.
 An item in a prior list (set) between two objects has four values: X, Y, Z, theta.
-The former three values are transitions spatially and the last one is rotation of Y-axis.
+The former three values are transitions and the fourth one is rotation of Y-axis.
 Though our platform support different rotating orders in engineering, but our layout framework ONLY support the 'XYZ' rotation.

 In the same directory, each .json file with two object names is a prior set of a pattern chain.
 Each pattern chain file is a list of another list.
 The 'outer' list has a number of chains and the 'inner' list includes indices to the source pairwise relations.
 Hpyer-Priors are organized in 'root/latentspace/pos-orient-3/hyper'.
 Similaly, the 'outer' list has a number of hyper-priors, but the 'inner' one is a dict object indexing to different source pairwise relations.
 Note that hyper-relations are generated online when our framework requires.